 The Columbine Square Shopping Center closed in 2014 and at the time of this plan has recently been demolished.
 The 7-acre site is centrally located within the Corridor on the south side of Belleview Avenue between Irving Street and Federal Boulevard.
+The site is currently zoned Community Business with a Planned Development Overlay (B-2 PDO).
 O'Toole's Garden Center (a popular destination in the Corridor and region) occupies the parcel just to the south of the center, and just to the south of O'Toole's is an older warehouse and office building owned by Arapahoe County.
 A US Bank branch (still operating) occupies the pad site immediately northeast of the property.
 The site of the now-demolished shopping center, along with several parcels further south on Federal Boulevard and the Arapahoe Shopping Center, are located within the Columbine Square Urban Renewal Area.
-The site's size and location offer a unique opportunity to help create a more distinct identity for the Corridor and integrate many of the place-making characteristics articulated as part of the principles, goals, and policies in Chapter 3 (e.g., restaurants, plazas, fountains).
+The site's size and location offer a unique opportunity to help create a more distinct identity for the Corridor and integrate many of the placemaking characteristics articulated as part of the principles, goals, and policies in Chapter 3 (e.g., restaurants, plazas, fountains).